TUDelft-MUDE/teacher/book/assignment_repo.md

 An `assignment` and `solution` branch are created / updated with all files in the repository including the stripped notebooks and markdown documents.
 These branches are protected and cannot be edited.

 ## FTP storage
-Images and binary or big files should be stored on our FTP-server.
-More information is available [here](./FTP.md)
+Images and binary or big files should be stored on our FTP-server or Git LFS repository.
+More information is available [on FTP here](./FTP.md) and [on Git LFS here](./LFS.md).

 ## Licensing